Longtime R.B.'s Seafood Restaurant closes in Mount Pleasant, property sold for $7 million

 It's the second restaurant with ties to Boals on the scenic waterway to change hands over the past 16 months.

-In January 2019, affiliates of Charleston-based Gramling Brothers Real Estate & Development bought waterfront restaurant Water's Edge on the opposite side of Shem Creek as R.B.'s as part of a $7 million deal that included a parking lot and a condominium in the adjacent Shem Creek Inn.
+In January 2019, affiliates of Charleston-based Gramling Brothers Real Estate & Development bought Water's Edge, which is on the opposite side of the creek from R.B.'s, as part of a $7 million deal that included a parking lot and a condominium in the adjacent Shem Creek Inn.

-Boals operated a restaurant on the Water's Edge site called Ronnie's from 1985 to 2001, when he sold it for $2 million to veteran restaurateur Gary Whitman, who renovated it and reopened it in 2002 as Water's Edge.
+Boals operated a restaurant on the Water's Edge site called Ronnie's from 1985 to 2001, when he sold it for $2 million to Gary Whitman, who renovated it and reopened it in 2002 under its existing name.